ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 I ran it a couple of times.
 1/3 worked.

-Diving into the details, I couldn't figure out what had changed with our harness, so I tested it against Vanilla Codex.
+Diving into the details, I couldn't figure out what had changed with our harness, so I tested it against Vanilla Codex, also on xhigh.

 It passed 3/3 times.

 Intriguing.

-I had an agent review all the runs and determine what worked and what didn't work.
+I had reviewed the runs to determine what worked and what didn't work.

-**GPT-5.6 Sol [cheated](https://gist.github.com/jumploops/5136460fdb96da3470a8f99f20fa879d) every time** (_xhigh on vanilla Codex_).
+**GPT-5.6 Sol [cheated](https://gist.github.com/jumploops/5136460fdb96da3470a8f99f20fa879d) every time**.

-Uh oh, were all of our past successes due to cheating?
+Uh oh, were _all_ of our past successes due to cheating?

 ## Is it really Sol?

 I looked at two passing runs for chum-codex on `torch-pipeline` and found something disturbing.

-The web search feature was explicitly disabled in Codex, but life finds a way:
+The web search feature was disabled for workers, but life finds a way:

 ![codex-sol-cheating](https://r2.jumploops.com/codex-sol-cheating.png)
 _GPT-5.6 Sol on xhigh, using curl to access DuckDuckGo, Github, grep.app, and SourceGraph_